ibm-cloud-docs/sap/sap-terraform-automate-intro-hana-aas-anydb.md

 SAP NetWeaver is the core foundation of the SAP technology stack and is the platform that is used for ABAP and Java applications.
 The SAP system can be installed and configured in {{site.data.keyword.cloud_notm}} for various system and database types.

 For more information about SAP system architectures on {{site.data.keyword.cloud_notm}} VPC, see the infrastructure reference architectures for SAP for each supported database type.
-The reference architecture section for SAP solutions running on IBM Cloud can be found [here](https://cloud.ibm.com/docs/sap?topic=sap-refarch-hana-scaleup).
+The reference architecture section for SAP solutions running on IBM Cloud can be found [here](https://cloud.ibm.com/docs/sap?topic=sap-refarch-hana-scaleup){: external}.

 ## SAP Project Value Guide – Additional Application Server (AAS) to HANA
 {: #intro-aas-hana-anydb-cloud-value-guide}